mbi/django-simple-captcha/docs/advanced.rst

 (Used to default to: ``u'%(image)s %(hidden_field)s %(text_field)s'``)

-Note: this settings is deprecated in favor of template-based field rendering, use ``CAPTCHA_FIELD_TEMPLATE`` instead (see the Rendering section below).
+.. warning:: This setting is deprecated in favor of template-based widget rendering (see the Rendering section below).

 CAPTCHA_TEST_MODE